andrescosta/jobico-cloud/README.md

 This script [deps.sh](https://github.com/andrescosta/jobico-cloud/hacks/deps.sh) can facilitate the installation of these dependencies (except Helm).

 # Possible future areas of work

 - Add more capabalities configured by YAML (CIDRs, main domain, etc.)
+- Improvements to the observavility stack
 - Improvements to the plugins mechanism
+- Imporvements to the templating system.
 - Performance
 - Cloud-Init
 - TLS updates using Let's Encrypt
 - Control Plane Kubelet
 - Kubeadm
 - External Etcd

-## ZITADEL user

-zitadel-admin@zitadel.id.jobico.org
-Password1!